AdguardTeam/LegalDocs/adguardpartner.com/terms-and-conditions.html.md

 - (v) Using unauthorized coupon codes or creating fake coupons.
 - (w) Listing or advertising the final discounted Software price with the AdGuard coupon already applied as standard or regular price without mentioning the discount or coupon.

+### (4) Promo codes and coupons validity

+Promo codes and discount coupons issued to affiliate partners are valid for a period of six (6) months from the date of issuance, unless otherwise specified.
+After this period, the promo codes will automatically expire and can no longer be used for any discounts or promotional offers.
+Upon expiration, you must request new promo codes to be issued in order to continue offering discounts to your customers.

 ## 8. Data processing

 ### (1) AdGuard Privacy Policy